Bluffing in Texas Holdem

 B. When you're up against fairly tight players.

 Those that tend to fold easily are the biggest targets of a bluff.
 Bets will be put out just as a form of information gathering on this player's hand.
 If you bluff early (preflop, flop) against a very tight player and they don't buckle, you should think twice about trying it again on a future round.
 They have something.
 Your job is to determine whether they have a made or drawing hand.
 Once again, you need to know the players.

-On the river
+C. On the river.

-In late position and everyone else checked
+D. You're in late position and everyone else checked.

 This one you'll have to gauge for yourself.
 It will most likely force some players out, but not all.
 This is a pretty common bluff once again, and many players will stay in just because of bet odds, and/or to once again "keep you honest".
 This is another example of a bluff that needs to be more persistent over a couple betting rounds.